cozy/cozy.github.io/src/tutorials/konnector.md

 }
 ```

-**In cozy-konnector-template, this configuration file is already added to `.gitignore` file to be sure your credentials stay private.**
+**In the template, this configuration file is already added to `.gitignore` file to be sure your credentials stay private.**

 Now you can run the connector again in *standalone* mode to see how jpg and related data are downloaded.
-In this mode, [`cozy-client-js`] is stubbed and all data meant to be saved in a cozy are displayed in the standard output and files are saved in the root directory of the connector.
+In this mode, [`cozy-client-js`] is stubbed and all data meant to be saved in a cozy are displayed in the standard output and files are saved in the ./data directory of the connector.
 This is useful to start developing your connector without handling the state of a real [Cozy Stack].

 Please check [CLI section of the documentation](https://github.com/cozy/cozy-konnector-libs/blob/master/packages/cozy-konnector-libs/docs/cli.md) for more information.